Deorali – Macchapuchare Base Camp (MBC)

 There were couple of lodges there.
 You can stay there at night or order your food.

 I kept roaming around and was fulfilling my senses to the utmost.
 Then, we ordered our breakfast.
-I never had the oppurtunity to having my breakfast sorrounded by such magnificent backdrops.
+I never had the opportunity to having my breakfast surrounded by such magnificent backdrops.
 It was huge, peaceful, magnificent and breathtaking.
 I am pretty sure, who defined the word “breathtaking” came to such a place before defining it.

 I spent an hour more there and started out descend.